QuantEcon/lecture-python-intro/lectures/input_output.md

 import matplotlib.pyplot as plt
 ```

-The following figure illustrates a network of linkages between 15 sectors
+The following figure illustrates a network of linkages among 15 sectors
 obtained from the US Bureau of Economic Analysis’s 2019 Input-Output Accounts
 Data.